-As the temperatures drop during the next few months, your to-do list will likely grow to phenomenal lengths.
+As the temperatures drop, your to-do list will likely grow to phenomenal lengths.
 For example, you may need to add insulation, replace missing shingles, clear your gutters, and insulate your plumbing.
 As you jump from task to task, you may also discover that your trees need trimming and your chimney needs cleaning.

 But with all the hustle and bustle of home maintenance, don’t forget to add your entry door to your list of items to inspect, clean, and repair.
 Although your door may look like a solid barricade against icy rain, snow, and wind, it may have small weaknesses that will negatively affect your home’s energy efficiency.